bertocq/bertocq.github.io/source/_posts/2013-07-03-zte-open-unboxing.markdown

 > This is just a quick post!! it will be updated and improved after getting some sleep ;)

+> Since I got the "Contrato 6" plan that has no permanence obligation and I got no debts with Movistar I was able to get de NCK number to unlock de device just calling the 1004 number!!

 ## Getting the device
 This Monday I read about [Movistar launching the ZTE Open](http://firefoxosguide.com/firefox-os/zte-open-to-launch-tomorrow-in-spain-venezuela-colombia-on-15th-july.html/ "Movistar zte open launch") so I rushed to the nearest Movistar shop to ask when they will receive and how many, but they didn't even know what Firefox OS was about!.